Two people exchanging gray ceramic cups at a white table, sunlight coming through a nearby window, with a potted plant in the background.

 This may help you excel professionally, but it comes with a cost: emotional exhaustion, resentment, burnout, and disconnection from your own needs.

 People-pleasing isn’t a flaw — it’s a protective strategy that once helped you feel safe or valued.
-Therapy helps you understand this protection so you can choose responses that serve you now, not just ones you learned long ago.
+In people-pleasing therapy, we work to understand this protective pattern so you can choose responses that serve you now — not just ones you learned long ago.

 You may notice: